General Fact Sheet

 - How might I be exposed to DEET?

-- What are some symptoms from a brief exposure to DEET?
+- What are some signs and symptoms from a brief exposure to DEET?

 - What happens to DEET when it enters the body?